jupyter-governance/jupyter-foundation-governing-board/doc/about.md

 #### How is the board chair elected?

 The Board elects a chair with a majority vote of its members.

+### Board treasurer

+The Board Treasurer is the primary point of contact with LF around the budget.
+Here's a summary of their major responsibilities:

+- Meet regularly with LF administrators that represent budget (e.g. Monthly)
+- Receive monthly reports from LF
+- Communicate those reports to the board

 (subcommittees)=
 ### Subcommittees